Many students registered with DRS require testing accommodations. Some common accommodations include:

 If you have any questions about how to adequately accommodate your students for in-department testing, DRS is always happy to consult and be a resource.

 The second option is to arrange for DRS to accommodate the student in the Testing Center.
 A student may take some or all of their tests/quizzes in the Testing Center.
-To arrange use of the Testing Center, please read and follow the steps below.

 Testing in the DRS Testing Center

 Students are responsible to schedule exams through their myDRS account.
-With every exam request, they are required to agree that they have scheduled exams according to the syllabus or Testing Contract specifications.
+With every exam request, they are required to agree that they have scheduled exams according to the syllabus or Testing Agreement specifications.
 To ensure that you are aware of when students have scheduled exams, you will be sent an automatic notice of the date and time of each exam scheduled.

-Deliver/Upload the exam
+Deliver/Upload the Exam

 We ask that exams arrive at DRS at least 24 hours ahead of time.
 The methods include: